mageplaza/magento-2-reports/README.md

 - Drag and drop to arrange report layouts
 - Adjust report boards’ sizes by pulling double arrows

-## 7. How to configure Advanced Reports extension
+## 7. How to configure Magento 2 Reports extension

 First, you need to enable the module.
 Login to Magento backend, then on the admin panel choose **Store > Settings > Configuration > Mageplaza Extensions > Reports**.